Tiago-Silva-Profile/Drivers/README.md

 ## To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.

-ng build --output-path docs --base-href /Drivers/

 ng build --output-path=docs --base-href /Drivers/

-ng build --prod --base-href="/" --source-map
+ng build --base-href=/Drivers/

-angular-cli-ghpages --dir=dist/Drivers
+npm install -g angular-cli-ghpages